dpv927/Games/CirclePointsGen/README.md

 a game named TinyKeep, where rooms (rectangles) are generated within a given radius for later calculations.

+Because dungeons are composed of tiles, the points generated for the circle will not be calculated for the (x,y) coordinates of the window, but for the tile grid, unless the tile size is 1.
+Because of this, approximations are made for the points and some of the generated points may end up outside the circle, although these small errors do not significantly affect the results in later steps of the TinyKeep algorithm.

 ## References

 - <a href="https://stackoverflow.com/questions/5837572/generate-a-random-point-within-a-circle-uniformly">Generate a random point within a circle (uniformly)</a>